 Et voilà!
 Now the LinkedIn community knows that you are looking for work and can directly approach you or recommend you to someone who is hiring.

-LinkedIn Tip #2: Add your native language to your Accomplishments section
+LinkedIn Tip #2: Add your native language to your Languages or Skills section

 It’s an obvious one but you will be surprised how many people forget to add their native language to their LinkedIn profile and their CV.
 We always like to remind our multilingual candidates that they shouldn’t take their native tongue for granted.
-You will find the Language skills on LinkedIn in the Accomplishment section of your profile.
-Go to your profile and click on “Add profile section”, find Accomplishments in the dropdown and select Languages.
+You can add your language skills on LinkedIn in 2 different ways.
+Go to your profile and click on “Add profile section”, then find “Add Skills” in the dropdown “Core” section and type the language you want to add.
+The second way of doing it is again clicking on “Add profile section”, then go to “Additional” section and choose “Add languages”.

 LinkedIn Tip #3: Choose the right keywords